 - Poor basic literacy and numeracy skills;

 - Lack of equipment or uniform;

 - Unsettled home lives;

 - Lack of parental income to access optional extra-curricular activities;

 - Lack of parental support and involvement in their education;

 Stantonbury Campus will develop monitored interventions that can improve the progress and attainment of these students.

 Examples of the range of provision include:

-- One to one tuition in English and Maths, provided through the Progress Centre in order to raise attainment and achievement for those Key Stage 3 and 4 students who are not making expected progress.
+- One to one tuition in English and Maths provided through the Wellbeing Centre in order to raise attainment and achievement for those Key Stage 3 and 4 students who are not making expected progress.